jmarcellusc/jmarcellusc/README.md

 Driving software development and data efficiency by enhancing and updating existing codes and toolkits across platforms, including ESRI (GIS), native Python, and VBA (Excel/Access).
 This optimization improves functionality, streamlines workflows for geologic mapping and remote sensing projects, and incorporates advanced techniques like machine learning while ensuring compatibility with the latest industry standards

-**NOTICE**: I will updated all Projects; Ongoing, In-Progress, Updated in mid-February, 2026.
+**NOTICE**: I will updated all Projects; Ongoing, In-Progress, Updated in March, 2026.
 Most applications are private until a solution is created to run middle service between the front-end and service code.

 ### <mark>Ongoing Projects</mark>
 #### <ins>New</ins>